vanish87/Vox/README.md

 * *[coming soon!]* Audio and music playback.

 ## Gameplay Features
 Some parts of the Vox gameplay logic are also incorporated into this source code repo, to better facilitate code sharing and the different sub-systems that make up the game.
-SomeThe gameplay features of Vox are as follows:
+Some of the gameplay features of Vox are as follows:
 * Player movement and controls.
 * Inventory and item management.
 * NPC AI and player interations.